Faelensee: View of the clear lake surrounded by mountains and green meadows in summer.

 Day 5: Gstaad - Montreux - Bern

-Time to say goodbye to this beautiful region already.
-Catch the Golden Pass train after breakfast and continue your scenic journey.
-After leaving the Bernese Oberland and coming down the hills, you’ll arrive in the French-speaking part of Switzerland.
+It's already time to say goodbye to this beautiful region.
+After breakfast, hop on the Golden Pass train and continue your picturesque journey.
+Once you leave the Bernese Oberland and descend the hills, you'll arrive in the French-speaking part of Switzerland.

-The Golden Pass Line terminates in Montreux, where you’ll be spending the afternoon.
-Enjoy a couple of hours in this wonderful area on the shores of Lake Geneva before travelling to Bern.
+The Golden Pass Line ends in Montreux, where you'll spend the afternoon.
+Enjoy a few hours in this stunning area by Lake Geneva before heading to Bern.

-Alternatively, head in the opposite direction toward Lavaux.
-Only a short train ride west of Montreux, you’ll find the famous Lavaux vineyards, a UNESCO World Heritage site.
-To fully experience the gorgeous views, get off in Cully or Epesses and follow the signposted footpath through the vineyards.
+Alternatively, you can head the other way to the Lavaux vineyards.
+Just a short train ride west of Montreux, you'll find the renowned Lavaux vineyards, recognized as a UNESCO World Heritage site.
+To enjoy the spectacular views, get off in Cully or Epesses and follow the marked hiking trail through the vines.

-Toward the evening, catch the train to Bern and spend the rest of the day in Switzerland’s capital city.
+In the evening, take the train to Bern and spend the rest of the day in the capital of Switzerland.

 See MontreuxSee Promenade bei Montreux (Foto: Seraina Zellweger)